Chenrezig Thangka Painting with other Bodhisattva Diety

 The three deities together, Chenrezig, Vajrapani and Manjushri are known as the Three Great Protectors of Tibetan Buddhism (Wylie: rigs gsum mgon po), and they represent compassion, sacred power and wisdom respectively.

-Because of her strong karmic connection to all sentient beings in samsara, the Buddha Green Tara tilts towards us in her great compassion.
+Because of her strong karmic connection to all sentient beings in samsara, Green Tara tilts towards us in her great compassion.
 She listens to our prayers, grants us our virtuous wishes and protects us as a mother would protect her child.
-Her ability to come to our assistance as we invoke her presence is instant — we need only think of her to have her compassionate heart with us.
+Her ability to come to our assistance as we invoke her presence is instant.
+We only need to think of her to have her compassionate heart with us.
 Interestingly, Green Tara does not sit in meditative pose; instead her right leg extends outwards, to show us that she is ready to step forward to help us in our time of need.

 White Tara has eyes of watchful compassion on her forehead, the palms of her hands and the soles of her feet, watching over us like a mother over her child.
 Her right hand is in the mudra of unconditional giving, while her left holds a blue utpala flower, blessing her children with fearlessness.
 Her divine body’s radiance is like that of a full moon on an autumn night, cooling, calming and soothing, and the moonbeams of her love shine forth to every aspect of our lives.
 Her all-forgiving and soft smiling eyes invoke instant faith and the deepest trust.